Let’s start with the basics. What is Societal?

 The rules page also tells you who the owner/administrator of the server is.
 Most servers set you up following the admin when you sign up, kind of like a modern take on MySpace Tom.
 This is great, it means you know who to ask if you run into problems and you can receive server-specific announcements (like when the software is being upgraded) and in general it’s great to know who runs the server you’re on.

-Admins are super friendly people who are usually running the server out of their own pocket so it’s good to get to know them like you would a landlord.
-Many accept donations to cover the running costs and if you’re able to contribute then it’s always appreciated.
+The Admin for Societal is super friendly and is presently running the server out of there own pocket so it’s good to get to know them like you would a landlord.
+Societal accepts donations via https://www.patreon.com/Societal to cover the running costs and if you’re able to contribute then it’s always appreciated.

 Username and Password

-Head to the homepage of your server and choose your username and password in the sign up form.
+Head to the homepage of Societal and choose your username and password in the sign up form.
 You’ll need an email address to register, which you will be asked to confirm before being able to log in.

 Next thing to do is upload your profile picture, give the settings page a good once-over (and do come back to it when you’ve been on Societal.co a week or so just to make any tweaks that might help your experience) and get ready to introduce yourself.